-189. Plaintiff Satterwhite is the parent of a rising tenth grader at Pensacola High School.
+161. Plaintiff Satterwhite is the parent of a current eleventh grader at Pensacola High School.
 His son visits the library at his school and is particularly interested in graphic novels and books about race and racism.

-190. This coming school year, Satterwhite's son would like to access and check out books that are no longer available in his school's library because of the book removals and restrictions.
+162. Satterwhite's son would like to access and check out books that are no longer available in or through his school's library because of the book removals and restrictions.
 In particular, he would like to check out Slaughterhouse Five and All Boys Aren't Blue.
-Each of those books is currently unavailable or restricted in his school library as a result of the actions of the School Board.
+Each of those books is currently unavailable or restricted in or through his school library as a result of the actions of the School Board.

-191. Satterwhite himself would like those particular books, and other books like them, to be available to his son in his school library.
+163. Satterwhite himself would like those particular books, and other books like them, to be available to his son in or through his school library.
 It is important to him that his son has opportunities to read about Black experiences in the United States, in part because his own family felt the need to dissociate themselves from their Black heritage.
-Beyond that, he wants books to be available to his son in the school library for him to explore Black experiences and any other subjects he is interested in at his own pace and driven by his own interests.
+Beyond that, he wants books to be available to his son in or through the school library for him to explore Black experiences and any other subjects he is interested in at his own pace and driven by his own interests.